mtyszko/weather/README.md

 ## Support

-If you are having issues, please let us know.
+If you are having issues, please let me know.
-We have a mailing list located at: mtdev404@gmail.com
+I have a mailing list located at: mtdev404@gmail.com

 ## License